Ganglet/Vestige/README.md

 ![Figure 1 — PMD Damage Profile](results/figures/fig1_damage_profile.png)

 C→T deamination peaks at position 1 from the 5′ end (~0.35–0.41% per specimen) and decays exponentially to background by position ~10.
 G→A at the 3′ end mirrors this pattern.
-ERR852028 (~44,800 BP) shows consistently higher terminal damage than ERR855944 (~4,300 BP), confirming the age-damage relationship.
-Both specimens converge to a shared background of 0.001 by position 10.
-The mean of these two profiles is what DAM's masking probabilities are sampled from.
+ERR852028 (~44,800 BP) shows consistently higher terminal damage than ERR855944 (~4,300 BP), confirming the age–damage relationship.
+Both specimens converge to background (0.001) by position 10.
+The mean of these two profiles drives DAM's masking probabilities.

 ---